 What is a rest-stress myocardial perfusion scan?

-A rest-stress myocardial perfusion scintigraphy (scan) is obtained to evaluate blood flow to cardiac muscle during rest and stress conditions.
+A rest-stress myocardial perfusion scan is obtained to evaluate blood flow to cardiac muscle during rest and stress conditions.
 The examination is done in two parts: a rest study and a stress study.

 During the stress study, electrodes will be placed on your child’s chest so that his or her heart rate can be monitored by an electrocardiogram (EKG).
 While your child is exercising, he or she will receive another injection of the radiopharmaceutical.
 Shortly after the injection, your child will stop exercising and additional images of the heart will be taken.

 When might a rest-stress myocardial perfusion scan be needed?

 A rest-stress myocardial perfusion scan can help assess:

 How should I prepare my child for a rest-stress myocardial perfusion scan?

 - Your child should not have anything to eat or drink two hours prior to exam.